MemeMachineBot/MemeMachine/README.md

 >meme `Shows a random meme from /r/Memes`

->reddit `Allows you to get a trending post from a subreddit`

 >dab `Shows a person dabbing`

 >Profile `Shows the person you tag's profile picture`